 We have all had those moments when we are convinced that there is something wrong with our heart and most of the time it turns out to be trapped wind or indigestion or some other trivial gastro problem.
-I bet you didn’t know that women pcos are at higher risk of developing heart disease and diabetes than women without pcos.
-I have never understood why doctors are so transfixed on solving the absent period problem or the facial hair dilemma than the actually problematic and deadly symptoms of pcos.
+I bet you didn’t know that women PCOS are at higher risk of developing heart disease and diabetes than women without PCOS.
+I have never understood why doctors are so transfixed on solving the absent period problem or the facial hair dilemma than the actually problematic and deadly symptoms of PCOS.
 Not once when I was under the guidance of a doctor or consultant did they inform me that my cardiovascular health was at risk or that I was 3 times more likely to have heart disease later in life due to this illness.
 I was never warned about the effects of insulin resistance on my body and the increased risk of developing diabetes by the time I hit menopause.
-All the serious complications that accompany pcos where left untold and somewhat forgotten.
-Instead I was told take birth control, have ovarian drilling or even have more sex.
-Is it because I am a women?
+All the serious complications that accompany PCOS where left untold and somewhat forgotten.
+Instead, I was told take birth control, have ovarian drilling or even have more sex.
+Is it because I am a woman?
 Do doctors automatically assume we only care about reproduction?
-Well not this cyster I am more concerned with the fact that my biological father had a heart attack before the age of 50 and that alone puts me in a higher risk category.
-Doctors need to do more to promote the fact that pcos is not a reproductive disorder but an endocrine disorder that effects many of the major systems that keep you up and walking around.
+Well, not this cyster I am more concerned with the fact that my biological father had a heart attack before the age of 50 and that alone puts me in a higher risk category.
+Doctors need to do more to promote the fact that PCOS is not a reproductive disorder but an endocrine disorder that affects many of the major systems that keep you up and walking around.

 PCOS And Heart Disease: What is the connection?

 PCOS and heart disease have many common risk factors.
 These include obesity, insulin resistant, diabetes, hypertension, and metabolic syndrome.
 A lot of women with PCOS also have plaque build-up in their arteries which reduces blood flow to the heart and can cause coronary artery disease.
 The congestion in the arteries alone is a major risk for heart disease.